camunda/camunda-docs/docs/components/best-practices/management/doing-a-proper-poc.md

 bookchapter: 2
 ---

-When evaluating your BPM approach, a **proof of concept (POC)** is often a good step to check if the process automation methodology, the standards of BPMN and DMN, as well as the Camunda technology suit your needs.
+When evaluating your process automation approach, a **proof of concept (POC)** is often a good step to check if the process automation methodology, the standards of BPMN and DMN, as well as the Camunda technology suit your needs.
 It is vital for a POC to make up your mind about your goals, to select a suitable process, and to prepare it and carry it out properly.

 ## Understanding POC